What is the Hierarchy of Controls?

 How to Address the Hierarchy of Controls in Your Organization

-Move from Silos to Synergy: Use the hierarchy to align HR policies with operational workflows.
+To implement the hierarchy effectively, it should be embedded into the PHS-IMS as the primary decision-making filter for risk mitigation.
+Use the hierarchy to align HR policies with operational workflows.
 If an Administrative Control (like a communication policy) is failing, the system should trigger a review to see if a higher-tier Substitution or Elimination is possible.

-Data-Driven Application: Use Foreseeability data to determine which tier of the hierarchy is required.
+When a psychosocial hazard is identified—such as chronic overtime—the first question should be, "Can we eliminate the need for this work?" rather than "How can we help employees manage the stress of overtime?"
+Use data to determine which tier of the hierarchy is required.
 If pulse surveys consistently show high levels of role ambiguity, an Administrative Control like "Job Description Review" is the appropriate hierarchical response.

-Documenting the "Reasonable" Effort: Record the rationale for why a specific tier was chosen.
+Record the rationale for why a specific tier was chosen.
 If Elimination was not possible, document the operational reasons why, then move to the next level.
 This provides the necessary evidence of Due Diligence.

 iMindify Services